A Historical Chronology

 On 25 September 2007 AMT2 Katrina Cooley became the first African-American female HH-65 Flight Mechanic.

-CDR Adrian L. West assumed command of Maritime Safety and Security Team (MSST) Galveston on 7 August 2008, becoming the first and currently only African-American to command an MSST.
+CDR Adrian L. West assumed command of Maritime Safety and Security Team (MSST) Galveston on 7 August 2008, becoming the second and currently only African-American to command an MSST.

 On 30 June 2008 Petty Officer Randall W. Purdy was selected to serve as the first African American Dropmaster/Loadmaster Examiner for the HC-130H Standardization Team attaining the highest aircrew designation in Coast Guard aviation.